 SQL is a very specialized programming language with a very specific use case.
 SQL is used to access, analyze, and manipulate data in large digital databases.
 This is extremely valuable for larger companies who base a lot of their company decisions on the stories that their company data tells.
 For example, if you run a large eCommerce store, you might decide to collect data about the demographics of the people who are purchasing from your store.
 This data can then help inform future marketing decisions.

 This is a very simple example, but learning even the basics of SQL for beginners can give you the skills to do things like this.
-With this in mind, I’ve decided to create this guide to going from complete SQL beginner to pro database manipulator.
-To begin, I’ll introduce you to some of the best ways to start learning SQL for beginners.

 Table of Contents